clock-icon ORDERED BY 5 PM, DELIVERED NEXT DAY package-icon FREE SHIPPING FROM CHF 150 icon-schweizer-standort BASED IN SWITZERLAND

 Edubily's Astaxanthin Capsules

-Edubily uses 8 mg astaxanthin per capsule – in line with the EU guideline for dietary supplements.
+Edubily uses 8 mg astaxanthin per capsule – in line with the EU guideline for food supplements.
 The raw material is regularly tested for heavy metals.
-The astaxanthin is dissolved in olive oil, contained in a vegan HPMC capsule shell and comes without additional fillers.
+The astaxanthin is dissolved in olive oil, in a vegan HPMC capsule shell, and contains no additional fillers.

 References: